uilianries/imgui/Getting-Started.md

 **Build and run one of the examples application, play around with it.**
 <BR>With Visual Studio, open `examples/imgui_examples.sln`.
 XCode projects and Makefiles are also often provided.
-<BR>You may not have all corresponding SDK installed as we support many systems, but you should get some working out of the box.
+<BR>You may not have all of the corresponding SDKs installed as we support many systems, but you should get some working out of the box.

-The [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder is populated with applications demonstrating Dear ImGui with variety of common windowing and graphics API.
-There were designed to be as straightforward possible.
-However in most cases, a majority of the example code is related to setting up the windowing and graphics API (aka setting up a basic application) rather than setting up Dear ImGui itself.
+The [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder is populated with applications demonstrating Dear ImGui with a variety of common windowing and graphics API.
+They are designed to be as straightforward possible.
+However in most cases, a majority of the example-specific code is related to setting up the windowing and graphics API (aka setting up a basic application) rather than setting up Dear ImGui itself.

 If you have issues integrating Dear ImGui in your app, most of the time to easiest thing to do it refer to those [examples](https://github.com/ocornut/imgui/tree/master/examples).